-All applicants are encouraged to apply for a Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS) number and to register in the System for Award Management (SAM) at the time of application to ensure timely award processing.
-All awardee organizations must have a Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS) number as the Universal Identifier when applying for Federal other transaction awards.
+All applicant organizations must have a Dun and Bradstreet (D&B) Data Universal Numbering System (DUNS) number as the Universal Identifier when applying for Federal other transaction awards.
 The DUNS number is a nine-digit number assigned by Dun and Bradstreet Information Services.
 An AOR should be consulted to determine the appropriate number.
 If the organization does not have a DUNS number, an AOR should complete the US D&B D-U-N-S Number Request Form or contact Dun and Bradstreet by telephone directly at 1-866-705-5711 (toll-free) to obtain one.
 A DUNS number will be provided immediately by telephone at no charge.
 Note this is an organizational number.
 Individual PD/PIs do not need to register for a DUNS number unless they are unaffiliated.

-Additionally, all awardees must register in the System for Award Management (SAM) (formerly the Central Contractor Registry (CCR)) and maintain the registration with current information at all times during which it has an application under consideration for funding by NIH.
+Additionally, all applicants must register in the System for Award Management (SAM) (formerly the Central Contractor Registry (CCR)) and maintain the registration with current information at all times during which it has an application under consideration for funding by NIH.
 SAM is the primary registrant database for the Federal government and is the repository into which an entity must provide information required for the conduct of business as a recipient.